KokoDoko/pixi-oop/README.md

 # Object Oriented PIXI in Javascript

 This is an experiment to build an OOP game in PIXIJS using Javascript classes and native ES6 modules, *without* using a build process.
-PixiJS is also loaded as a native module.
+PixiJS is loaded with a `<script>` tag.
 There is no publish folder or compilation process 🤯.
 Just open `index.html` via a live server or localhost!

 <br>
 <br>